Author: Isabelle Bridger, EAL Specialist

 What does each strand mean and how could they be applied in a lesson?
 How does this translate into activities?

 Meaning-focused input is when learning takes place through listening and reading.
-The learner’s whole attention will be focused on understanding what is being listening to or read.
+The learner’s whole attention will be focused on understanding what is being listened to or read.
 Can the learner understand the intended meaning of what they hear or read?
 The exact or new learning that takes place here will be largely incidental and unplanned, and perhaps hard to track (Nation & Yamamoto, 2012).

 The teacher reads a description of someone in the class.
 For instance: Who am I?
 I have mid-length brown hair and deep blue eyes.
 I have a side-fringe and in the summer, pale freckles form on my face.
 I am 5 foot 6 inches.
 I am of average weight for my height.
 I like reading, running and cooking.
 I like to get up early, although my favourite time of day is the quietness of dusk.